“Invest Well. Do Good.”

 In speaking about the Yale Model in an interview reported last December in the New York Times, Golden noted, “I wouldn’t recommend it for my mother.”

-Alternative assets, particularly hedge funds, have been criticized for their high fees, typically 2 percent plus 20 percent of gains, and for their illiquidity, keeping money locked up for long periods of time.
+Alternative assets, particularly hedge funds, have been criticized for their high fees, typically 2 percent plus 20 percent of gains, and for their illiquidity, keeping money locked up for a long period of time.
 Those concerns seem particularly relevant when plain, low-fee, index-fund-type investments can produce better results over a 10-year period.
+And now, there can also be another option like ethical investments, i.e., environmental, social, and governance (ESG) investing, which means investing in sustainable businesses.
+A bit of research and exploring an ESG data provider Window, or similar companies can help to diversify investment portfolio as well as provide conscious investment solutions.

 Emphasizing that “focusing on the calendar just leads to short-termism,” Golden, according to the New York Times, pointed out that though the Princeton endowment dipped toward the end of the tech boom in 1998-99, at least in relation to the overall market, it then fared relatively well through the ensuing bursting of the tech bubble and has far surpassed the performance of a standard 60/40, stock/bond mix in the period of the past 20 years.